umarhussain15/fluxcd-test-source/README.md

 We want to switch our Kubernetes cluster and want to deploy all the resources tracked by Flux in old cluster.
 The old cluster is using flux operator to manage it's flux controllers.

+- Create the `flux-system` namespace in new cluster
 - We first need to create `Secret` inside the new cluster with the credentials of Git which will be used by flux operator.
   - We can use `flux` cli to easily create this secret.
 First make sure that kube context points to new cluster and there is a `flux-system` namespace present there.
   - Then run the following command to create a secret (We will show ssh private key, [but others are also possible](https://fluxcd.control-plane.io/operator/fluxinstance/#sync-configuration)):